dojo/meta/documents/Committer-Workflow.md

 ## Accepting a Pull Request

+*Note: GitHub now supports squash merges, which reflect this workflow below.
+Therefore as an alternative, PRs that have passed all their checks can be merged in GitHub.*

 You should create a local branch to pull the request into, before merging it into a main branch.
 Generally all pull requests should be squashed into a single commit in a main branch.

 Let's assume you are merging pull request #200 into `dojo-core` into `master`.